heoelri/adopac/labs/lab4/lab4.md

 Triggers are events on which you can start your pipeline run automatically.
 You can enable triggers on your pipeline by subscribing to both internal and external events.
 An event can be completion of a process, availability of a resource, status update from a service or a timed event.

-**Scenarios**

-* I would like to trigger my pipeline when an artifact is published by ‘Helm-CI’ pipeline that ran on releases/* branch.
-* I would like to trigger my pipeline only when a new commit goes into the file path “Repository/Web/*”.
-* I would like to trigger my pipeline only when a PR is targeted to releases/* branch of the repository.

 Lets have a look at how we would work with triggers.

 # 4. 1 Working with triggers and branches